webplatform/docs/html/elements/a/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The '''a''' element (&lt;a&gt;) defines a hyperlink (a link) to any content, may be another page, another section of the same page, an image/file or it may invoke a JavaScript function.}}
+{{Summary_Section|Defines a hyperlink (a link) to any content, which could be an external site, another page, a section within the same page, an image/file or it may even invoke a JavaScript function.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLAnchorElement
 }}